cjoke/smallapps/README.md

 ### Usage
 Copy some text and execute this program.
 It will upload the copied content to termbin.com.
 You can then paste the URL in a browser to view your content.

-## Readtoaudio
+## Texttoaudio
-Readtoaudio is a text-to-speech program with high-quality audio.
+texttoaudio is a text-to-speech program with high-quality audio.
 It's application-independent, so you can copy text from anywhere and have it read back to you.

 ### Requirements
 - `gTTS`